AlexShkarin/pyLabLib-cam-control/docs/interface.rst

 - ``Image size``: displays image size in pixels
 - ``Flip X``, ``Flip Y``, ``Transpose``: correspondingly, flips the image along the given axis, or transposes it (flips along the diagonal); note that these settings only affect display, and do not change the way images are saved
 - ``Normalize``: controls whether the image levels are automatically normalized to cover the full image range, or if they stay fixed
-- ``Minimal intensity``, ``Maximal intensity``: minimal and maximal intensity levels, if ``Normalize`` is off
+- ``Min``, ``Max``: minimal and maximal intensity levels, if ``Normalize`` is off
 - ``Save preset``, ``Load preset``: it is possible to store a single "preset" combination of intensity levels and recall them later; can be used to, e.g., temporarily switch to the ``Normalize`` mode to assess the whole image, but then quickly switch back to the previously used levels
-- ``Show histogram``: controls whether the image value histogram on the right is shown; turning it off gives more space to the image and somewhat improves the performance
+- ``Show histogram``: controls whether the image value histogram on the right is shown; turning it off gives more space to the image and somewhat improves the update rate
 - ``Auto histogram range``: controls whether the histogram plot is rescaled with every new frame; this is different from the ``Normalize`` option, which control whether the image level range (shown with a transparent box in the histogram) gets similarly rescaled
 - ``Show lines``: controls whether the green cross is shown in the plot; it can be used to mark or extract positions of features in the image
+- ``Use <name> coordinates``: controls the coordinate system used for the lines.
+By default the included systems are ``Display`` (display image coordinates after applying flipping and rotations), ``Image`` (image coordinates, before flipping and rotations), and ``Frame`` (camera frame coordinates, which account for ROI and binning settings; only available in the ``Standard`` image display).
-- ``X``, ``Y``: enable or disable individual lines and control their positions; note that the coordinates are always given in the displayed image coordinate system, i.e., after flips and transpose are applied
+- ``X``, ``Y``: enable or disable individual lines and control their positions in the specified coordinate system.
+The lines can also be moved in the plot, or centered to a given position with a double-click.
 - ``Center lines``: move the cross to the center of the images
 - ``Show line cuts``: when activated, shows a small additional plot with line cuts along the displayed lines
 - ``Line cut width``: if more than 1, it specifies a band thickness to average for a single line cut; this might reduce noisiness of the cuts
 - ``Updating``: controls whether the image view updates on the new frames, or simply shows the last frame; can be used to improve performance, or to closer inspect a single image
 - ``Single``: when pressed, grabs a single image and stops updating
+- ``Display update period``: maximal image update period.
+Can be increased if the software is to laggy, e.g., if large frames or large data rates are used.
+- ``Display FPS``: actual display update frame rate.

-The colored gradient bar shows the current color scheme and allows to change it.
+The colored gradient bar in the intensity histogram shows the current color scheme and allows to change it.
 It can be done either by right-clicking on it and selecting one of the presets, or manually adding, dragging, and changing color of the markers.

 .. _interface_save_control: